turtacn/alameda-1/docs/Alameda_Installation_Guide_for_Red_Hat_OpenShift_Container_Platform.md

 # Alameda Configuration

 1. Go to the project where you would like resource predictions and recommendations.
-Go to its **Deployment or DeploymentConfig** and edit the yaml file.
-Record the labels value of Deployment or DeploymentConfig (ex: **app: ocp-smoke-test**)
+Go to its **Deployment or DeploymentConfig** and view the yaml file.
+Record the labels section of Deployment or DeploymentConfig (ex: **app: ocp-smoke-test**)

 	![](./img/openshift_guide/16.png)